openmpp/python/README.md

 This repository is a part of [OpenM++](http://www.openmpp.org/) open source microsimulation platform.
 It contain examples how to prepare input data, run the model and process results using Python.

 Please keep in mind, it is an examples only and some important details, like error handling, intentionally omitted.
-It is necessary to add `try ... except` if want to use it in production.
+It is highly recommended to use `try ... except` in production code.

 For more information visit our [wiki](http://www.openmpp.org/wiki/) or e-mail to: _openmpp dot org at gmail dot com_.